BliepMonster/ALLCAPS/README.md

   * PRINT INT ALL -> prints all items in the stack from top to bottom
   * PRINT CHAR <int> -> prints the latest n chars of the stack
   * PRINT INT <int> -> prints the latest n integers of the stack
+  * PRINT LIST <int> -> prints the list whose ID was specified by the integer
 * PUSH commands
   * PUSH INT <int> -> pushes an integer to the top of the stack
   * PUSH CHAR <char> -> pushes the ASCII value of a char to the top of the stack